Columbia Valley AVA

 Columbia Valley's geography covers approximately 23000 sqmi extending 185 mi from the east to west and 200 mi from north to south.
 ATF included the entire valley within the viticultural area except the portion between Banks Lake and the Snake River.
 Therefore, the Columbia Valley appellation encompasses 18000 sqmi.

-Columbia Valley viticultural area is the largest wine region in Washington containing about 99% of the state's viticulture acreage of over 59000 acre and seventeen appellations currently within its boundary.
+Columbia Valley viticultural area is the largest wine region in Washington containing about 99% of the state's viticulture acreage of over 59000 acre and eighteen appellations currently within its boundary.
 Grapes grown here include Cabernet Sauvignon, Merlot, Chardonnay, Riesling, Syrah, Pinot Gris, and Sauvignon blanc.
 Concord grapes and other Vitis labrusca grapes are grown in the region as well.
 The unique climates of the area allow the Columbia Valley to produce wines that are very fruit-forward, like California wine, but which also retain some of the balance and structure of European wine.

 Name

-The name “Columbia Valley" was derived from the river that flows through and defines the region.
+The name "Columbia Valley" was derived from the river that flows through and defines the region.
 In 1792, the river was named after the American-built 212-ton fully-rigged ship "Columbia Rediviva" commanded by Captain Robert Gray when he discovered the river mouth on the Pacific coast and navigated into it.
-In 1804-1806, the Lewis and Clark Pacific Expedition explored and mapped the area, as their maps detail both the Columbia River and the Columbia Valley.
-Later, other explorers and pioneers referred to the treeless basin in Washington, Oregon, and Idaho as the “Columbia Valley”, “Columbia Plain”, “Great Columbia Plain”, “ Columbia Plateau”, “Columbia Basin” and “Inland Empire.”
-The term “Columbia Valley” is widely used today to refer to the viticultural area, and appears in literature, magazines, newspapers, and illustrated in maps.
+In 1804–1806, the Lewis and Clark Pacific Expedition explored and mapped the area, as their maps detail both the Columbia River and the Columbia Valley.
+Later, other explorers and pioneers referred to the treeless basin in Washington, Oregon, and Idaho as the "Columbia Valley", "Columbia Plain", "Great Columbia Plain", " Columbia Plateau", "Columbia Basin" and "Inland Empire."
+The term "Columbia Valley" is widely used today to refer to the viticultural area, and appears in literature, magazines, newspapers, and illustrated in maps.

 History

 Grapes are not indigenous to the Columbia Valley viticultural area, but both Vinifera and Labruscavines are grown.
 The oldest planted Vinifera vines still in existence were planted by German immigrants in the Tampico vicinity, west of Union Gap, in 1871.
 Others were planted in the Kennewick area in 1895, and in the Walla Walla area by 1899.
-Planting of premium Vinifera grapes began in the Columbia Valley in the mid 1960’s.
+Planting of premium Vinifera grapes began in the Columbia Valley in the mid-1960s.
 By 1981 there were over 6610 acre of Vinifera grapes including 2700 acre of bearing vineyards.
 Predominant varieties include White Riesling, Chenin Blanc, Chardonnay, Cabernet Sauvignon, Gewurztraminer, Merlot, Semilion, Sauvignon Blanc, Muscat, Pinot Noir, and Grenache.
 Nearly 20000 acre of Concord grapes also grow within the appellation, but are not used for wine production.